charpercyr/dyntrace/docs/dyntrace.md

 # tracers
 ## log
 ```
-$ dyntrace add ... log [log file]
+$ dyntrace add ... log <log file>
 ```
 This tracer logs to a file when a tracepoint is hit.
-If no file is given, it will log **to the traced program's stdout**.

 Do **NOT** use in a performance sensitive context since it simply writes to the file and then flushes it.
 Use the [lttng](#lttng) tracer instead.